cesarrochasjsu/antlr4-scanner/README.txt

 2 Prerequisites
 ═══════════════

+  This project was developed on a rolling-release linux distro.
+Therefore, the antlr4 and cpp versions are far ahead of what they usually are

   Before installing the scanner, you will need to have the following prerequisites installed:

+  If you have a

 2.1 ANTLR4:
 ───────────

+  ANTLR Parser Generator Version 4.11.1

   ANTLR4 is a parser generator that is used to generate the scanner code from a grammar file.
 To install ANTLR4, follow the instructions